fadhelhdz/semantic_diffusion/README.md

-# Semantic Diffusion for Image Transmission
+# Edge Diffusion Block: Dynamic Model with Enhanced Resolution in Semantic Communication

 We propose a semantic communication framework for image transmission, harnessing the capabilities of diffusion models within the context of generative AI.
 This project is designed to provide an efficient and high-fidelity solution for image transmission over noisy channels.
 The system is composed of three core components: